New York Sirens Announce Roster Updates

 New York Sirens News Release

-NEW YORK - The New York Sirens today announced the signing of forward Kayla Vespa to a Professional Women's Hockey League (PWHL) Standard Player Agreement (SPA).
+NEW YORK - The New York Sirens today announced the signing of defender Olivia Knowles to a Professional Women's Hockey League (PWHL) Standard Player Agreement (SPA).

-"Through her passion, speed, and consistency, Kayla brings a unique energy to every shift," said Sirens General Manager Pascal Daoust.
-"This makes her the kind of teammate you want by your side in battle."
+"How could we not be thrilled to welcome another former team captain to the New York Sirens family," said Pascal Daoust, Sirens General Manager.
+"Beyond her leadership, Olivia brings invaluable experience along with a physical and efficient style of play - essential qualities to compete at the highest level the PWHL has reached."

-Vespa, who began the season on the team's Reserve Player list, appeared in 23 games for New York during the inaugural season, scoring two goals and one assist for three points.
-A native of Hamilton, Ontario, Vespa spent her NCAA career at St. Lawrence University in Potsdam, NY.
+Knowles, who began the season on the Toronto Sceptres' Reserve Player list, appeared in 20 PWHL games for Toronto during the inaugural season, notching one assist.
+A native of Campbell River, BC, the 25-year-old spent her NCAA career at the University of Minnesota, where she was a team captain during her fifth and final year with the Gophers.
+Upon graduation, she played the 2022-23 season as a member of the PHF's Minnesota Whitecaps.

-In a corresponding roster move, the Sirens have placed forward Jill Saulnier on long-term injured reserve (LTIR) due to an upper-body injury sustained on Dec.
+In a corresponding roster move, the Sirens have placed defender Ella Shelton on long-term injured reserve (LTIR) due to a lower-body injury sustained on Dec.
 1 against Minnesota.

 • Discuss this story on the Professional Women's Hockey League message board...